MrPowers/mungingdata/docs/apache-spark/dataframe-schema-structfield-structtype.md

   - "apache-spark"
 ---

+# Defining DataFrame Schemas with StructField and StructType

 Spark DataFrames schemas are defined as a collection of typed columns.
 The entire schema is stored as a `StructType` and individual columns are stored as `StructFields`.

 This blog post explains how to create and modify Spark schemas via the `StructType` and `StructField` classes.